 Relieve Jaw Pain & Headaches With Mouthguards

 What can hurt your teeth and jaw is usually pretty obvious.
-You know to avoid sugary drinks and brush regularly, and that you should wear an athletic mouthguard when playing contact sports or riding a bike.
-But sometimes the source of potential damage is harder to spot.
+You know to avoid sugary drinks and brush regularly, and that you should wear an athletic mouthguard when playing contact sports or riding a bike, but sometimes the source of potential damage is harder to spot.
 That’s the case with jaw pain, headaches, and even worn enamel.
-Between TMD and bruxism, you could be hurting your teeth and jaw without realizing it.
-Call our dental office for dental appliance or dental treatment to help you with your TMJ disorder, 203-916-9348 for TMJ treatment Bridgeport, CT area and 203-212-8259 for TMJ treatment Stratford, CT area.
+Between TMD (Temporomandibular Disorders) and bruxism (abnormal clenching and grinding of teeth), you could be hurting your teeth and jaw without realizing it.
+Call our dental office for dental appliance or dental treatment to help you with your TMJ disorder, 203-372-1220 for TMJ treatment Bridgeport, CT area and 203-378-9737 for TMJ treatment Shelton, CT area.

 What Is The Temporomandibular Joint?

 The temporomandibular joint, usually called your TMJ, is what moves your jaw when you need to use it.
 You have two TMJs, one on either side where the lower jaw meets your skull.
 Talking, chewing, drinking, or any time you open and close your mouth happens only because of the TMJ.
 And that means there’s a big problem when your TMJ starts to get sore.

 A temporomandibular disorder (TMD) is when your TMJ doesn’t work right anymore.
 There could be a clicking or popping noise when you move your jaw, jaw pain, neck pain, or even lockjaw, where you have difficulty opening or closing your mouth.
 To correct this, we offer a special dental splint similar to a mouthguard.
 Wearing this at night takes some pressure off your TMJ to give the joint extra time to heal on its own.
 We will also take a look at the muscles in your TMJ to make sure they are working properly.